-Program income shall be recorded separately and returned to the City of Providence for disposition.
-Upon approval by the City, income from the Project may be retained by subrecipient provided that written notification is given by the Community Development Division Director and that the income is to be used for the exclusive benefit of the Program.
+Program income shall be recorded separately and returned to HHS for disposition.
+Upon approval by the HHS, income from the Project may be retained by a Subrecipient provided that written notification is given by the Director of HHS and that the income is to be used for the exclusive benefit of the Program.